Haz3lnut/mi2csv/README.md

 mi2csv "/path/to/media" "mycsvfile.csv"

-Will scan provided media path for all video and audio files and create the given CSV file with following layout, suitable for importing into your favorite spreadsheet application.
+Will scan provided media path for all video files and create the given CSV file with following layout, suitable for importing into your favorite spreadsheet application.

 Sample output: